Gangonator/org.openhab.binding.shelly/README.md

 Latest **snapshot** (work in progress): https://github.com/markus7017/org.openhab.binding.shelly/tree/snapshot

 ### 2.4.2-SNAPSHOT release notes (beta)

 + Support for Shelly Flood
 + Support for Shelly EM (primarily)
 + Create special device (shelly-protected) when device is password protected
 * channel name meter.totalWatts changed to meter.totalKWH (returns kw/h, not Watts)
+* fixed update scheduling on exceptions (e.g. HT not reachable)

 ### 2.4.1 release notes (stable)

 + Roller: Shutter control channel is now "control", channel "turn"  are removed (use control instead) as well as and "calibration"
 + Roller new channel "rollerpos" has the position based on 100=open, 0=closed (vs. "control" with 0=open and 100=closed, e.g. for a vertical slider in HABpanel)
 + new thing config options to enable/disable setting of relay event urls